Evovest/EvoTrees.jl/docs/src/tutorials/offset-usage.md

 - **Predictions do not include the offset**: Calling `model(data)` returns only the tree-based component (the residual).
 To recover full predictions, you must manually integrate the offsets and the residual prediction.
 This may require to to first apply link (e.g., logits for `logloss`) to combine the offset and residual prediction, prior the projecting back to the natural basis using the inverse link function.

-- **Stacking requires care**: Because offset is excluded from `model(data)` outputs, any downstream model in a stacking pipeline must receive the complete combined signal - offset logits plus tree residual logits - rather than the raw EvoTree output alone.
-Either add the offset manually before stacking, or expose the raw logit outputs to the meta-learner.
+- **Stacking requires care**: Because offset is excluded from `model(data)` outputs, any downstream model in a stacking pipeline must receive the complete combined signal (offset plus the residual model prediction), rather than just the raw EvoTree output alone.

 ## Getting Started